ZHChu98/BE_Projects/PLT_Project/README.md

 ## **Note**

 There are 10 test files with each of them has a lexical/syntac/semantic error.
-Play with Zpile.txt, Upile.txt, Dpile.txt, or you can design whatever you like.
+You can play with Zpile.txt, Upile.txt, Dpile.txt, or you can design whatever you like.